let's talk

 The marketing for your business begins even before the website launches.

-Some founders create landing pages, Facebook pages, Instagram accounts to begin getting attention.
+Some founders create landing pages, Facebook pages, and Instagram accounts to begin getting attention.

 Website creation and marketing go hand in hand.

-Within marketing, there are various aspects, including SEO, content, and link building.
+There are various aspects of marketing, including SEO, content, and link building.

 Search engine optimization means preparing the website according to the norms and regulations set by the search engines.

-The motive of implementing SEO strategies is to get a better rank on Google.
+The motive for implementing SEO strategies is to get a better rank on Google.

 Getting top ranks on Google matters because the users do not visit the second page of the SERPs.
 They will most probably find what they are looking for on the first page.